-We present a dual isosurfacing method based on ray intersection to determine isosurface points (Co et al., 2003) (Parker et al., 1998).
-Since we are using a dual approach, our algorithm has the typical advantages of being able to extract sharp features, generating nice triagulations, and being extendable to isosurface generation from adaptively refined grids without generating discontinuities.
-Moreover, our algorithm generates topologically correct isosurfaces including tunnel cases and multiple isosurface components per cell, computes exact points on the isosurface with respect to trilinear interpolation, and does not require any normal information such as Hermite data.
+We present a dual isosurfacing method based on ray intersection to determine isosurface points [CHJ03] [PSL+98].
+Since we are using a dual approach, our algorithm has the typical advantages of being able to extract special features, generating nice triangulations, and extending isosurface generation to adaptively refined grids without generating discontinuities.
+Moreover, our algorithm generates topologically correct isosurfaces including tunnel cases and multiple isosurface components per cell, computes exact points on the isosurface with respect to trilinear interpolation, and does not require any normal information.

-For the computation of the ray-isosurface intersection, we determine the minimum number of rays necessary for finding sufficient number of points in each cell to accomodate cases of single components, "multiple components" (i.e., disjoint pieces) of the isosurface as well as complex features like tunnels.
-We generate a look-up table based on all 31 topological configurations of the cells (Lopes and Brodlie, 2003).
-In Section 2, we provide a brief overview of trilinear interpolation followed by the description of the ray-intersection method.
-We formulate certain observed properties of the cell diagonals used as rays in Section 3, and enlist the rules used to optimize the ray-intersections in Section 4.
+For the computation of the ray-isosurface intersection, we determine the minimum number of rays necessary for finding sufficient number of points in each cell to accommodate cases of single components, "multiple components" (i.e., disjoint pieces) of the isosurface as well as complex features like tunnels.
+We generate a look-up table based on all 31 topological configurations of the cells [LB03].
+Lopes et. al. [LB03] had a similar analysis of 256 cases as ours, however, they stated that finding interior points in the cell did not suffice for good isosurface generation.
+In our work, we illustrate that a right choice of diagonals can help us find a good sample set of isosurface points to generate the surface.

+We provide a brief overview of trilinear interpolation followed by the description of the ray-intersection method.
+We formulate certain observed properties of the cell diagonals used as rays, and enlist the rules used to optimize the ray-intersections.
 For polygonization, we cluster isosurface points in the neighborhood of each cell using connectivity information.
 Our simple strategy for connecting the points also guarantees that multiple isosurface components within each cell are rendered distinctly.
-We explain the algorithm for computing isosurface points and our simple polygonization strategy in Section 5.
+We explain the algorithm for computing isosurface points and our simple polygonization strategy.